Joshua Caleb Ang 洪堅信

 During our second month, Sarah (Mac) McDaniel and Alix Kergutuil were graduating, and consequently, we received four new AMs.
 Nicole Griffin was one of those new AMs, and I got to work closely with her on intern selection and many other tasks.
 The other three, Tran Nguyen, Marilena Gambardella, and Mia Tsuchida, were also great colleagues, and we have shared multiple convivial moments.

 Our third month was mostly spent conducting huge tea tours, kyobancha harvesting, shading the tea fields, and focusing on our intern projects.
 We also welcomed a new batch of seven interns for Slot 2 on 17 Mar 2025 and became their senpais.
+Thank God Eva Kene is an incredible cook, and she proudly almost single-handedly prepared the food for all three dinner parties that we had to organise.
+I was a proud runner, event organiser, dishwasher, and entertainer for all three dinner parties.
+We are most definitely the king and queen of show business!

 Après Obubu

 I am still unsure where life will take me after my Obubu internship experience.
 However, one thing I know that I definitely must get is my driving license.
 I am very thankful to have formed meaningful relationships with several people here at Obubu, and I will always cherish my time here.
-Although three remarkable women impacted me the most: Miwako Kita, Katrina Wild, and Eva Kene.
+Although three remarkable women impacted me the most: Miwako Kita, Katrina Maslova (Katrina Wild), and Eva Kene.

 Travel Rendezvous